Chapter 1: Arrival

 "Do you even know anyone at this party?"

-Though Yokozawa had a reputation for being a bit of a bull, he also had a strong sense of manners.
-Besides, though he'd never say it and although his own consumption of alcohol was notably high and perhaps more frequent than it should be, he had been harboring some considerable concern lately about Takano's increasing alcoholic intake.
+Though he had a reputation for being a bit of a bull, Yokozawa also had a strong sense of manners.
+Crashing someone's event particularly at a swank place like this made him uneasy.
+Not to mention that although his own consumption of alcohol was notably high, and perhaps more frequent than it should be, he had been harboring considerable concern lately about Takano's increasing alcoholic intake.

 "Well, a friend of one of the members told me about it… I consider that practically an invitation."

 Takano slipped his glasses off and into his pocket as he said this.
-He'd donned them to study the GPS in his phone when they were trying earlier to determine the exact location for the party.
-As he took off his glasses he disrupted his already handsomely disheveled hair.
-A wisp of it caught on the breeze and was lifted up off his forehead.
+He'd donned them to study the GPS in his phone when they were trying earlier to determine the party's exact location As he took off his glasses, a wisp of it caught on the breeze and was lifted up off his forehead further disrupting his already handsomely disheveled hair .

 Takano stared easily back.
 He'd known Yokozawa long enough his friend's gruff exterior didn't fool him in the least.

 "Why think of it as reckless when you can think of it as an adventure instead?"
-Takano murmured, his voice slightly challenging, knowing that Yokozawa would never back down from a charge.
+Takano ended this challenge with a chuckle, knowing that Yokozawa would never back down from a charge.

 "Besides," he added with considerably less humor.
 "It's a much needed diversion."